 After a difficult start to a delayed 2020-21 campaign - disrupted by further Covid-19 restrictions - the club parted company with Bullock after 15 games in charge.

 In January 2021, former club captain and defender Daniel Iredale was appointed manager after a hugely successful 3-year stint as Cullercoats head coach.
-He brought with him assistant manager Michael Laws, first team coach James Barker and goalkeeper coach Lewis Carr.
+He brought with him assistant manager Michael Laws, first team coach James Barker, goalkeeper coach Lewis Carr and strength & conditioning coach Tiago Dores.

 But the season itself, initially suspended in November 2020 to control the ongoing health emergency, was curtailed by the FA in February 2021 for the second successive year.